jentaruno/chat-journal/README.md

 - As a user, I want to be able to type and send texts
 - As a user, I want to be able to save my Chat Journal to file (if I so choose)
 - As a user, I want to be able to be able to load my Chat Journal from file (if I so choose)
-- As a user, when I select the quit option from the application menu, I want to be reminded to save my Chat Journal to file and have the option to do so or not.
-- As a user, when I start the application, I want to be given the option to load my Chat Journal from file.
+- As a user, when I start the application, I want to enter my name and automatically load my Chat Journal if it already exists.

 ***References***\
 Data persistence code adapted from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo